goodybag/allanon/components/alert/README.md

   * header: string - A bolded header
   * message: string - The main alert message
   * className: string - Override the $el class name
+  * randomize: boolean - Override `message` with a default string.
+Comes in two flavors, based on the `success` value.

 **setOptions(options)**